YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

  yottadbuser@yottadbworkshop:~$

 When you set up environments in YottaDB, you will set up your own scripting, but the default is a good place to start.

-YottaDB databases can be configured so that they can be recovered after a system crash.
-Simulate a crash by either clicking on the “X” in the top right corner of your virtual machine console window to instantly “power down” your virtual machine, or, if you started it headless, perform a hard power-down using a command on the host (in the case of virtualization using qemu/kvm on Linux, a kill -9 of the virtual machine process).
-Then reboot the virtual machine, run ydb and use a zwrite ^Animal command to confirm that the data in the database is still intact.

 The ``tree`` program shows the environment sourcing ``ydb_env_set`` creates.